-"To illustrate the tendency of the development of warfare at present I will refer to the wiping out of the battleship Maine.
-According to my nolief, it took just about three men to devils. accomplish the destruction of that gigantic fighting machine.
-They had a large quantity of nitro-glycerine or some such high explosive, packed in bags impervious to water.
-In each bag was placed just enough cork to give the contents the specific gravity of water, approximately.
-Dragging the bags, one or more of the men swam out to within a short distance of the ship, then dived and swam under the water to escape observation and came up under the safe shelter of the side | play a part in future warfare as an acof the vessel.
-To attach the bags to tive agent of destruction.
-Telegrathe bottom of the ship was easy, and phy without wires is as yet in its ina chemical time fuse that would burn fr'ncy, but something very substantial under water could be 'ignited readily enough, permitting the assassins to swim away at their le isure.
+"To illustrate the tendency of the terclopment of warfare at present I will refer to the wiping out of the batleship Maine.
+According to my polief, it took just about three men to accomplish the destruction of that gicaptic fighting machine.
+They had a large quantity of nitro-glycerine or some such high explosive, packed in bass impervious to water.
+In each hag was placed just enough cork to rive the contents the specific gravity of water, approximately.
+Dragging the bags, one or more of the men swam out to within a short distance of the ship, then dived and swam under the water to escape observation and came of the vessel.
+To attach the bags to enough, permitting the assassins to wim away at their le isure.

-"In some such way as this.
-I think, which a mighty warship of this kind can be destroyed by 'wo or three determined men at a minimum of cost.
-A few dollars worth of high explosive will wipe out \$4,000,000 worth of machinery and several hundred lives.
-If half a dozen hostile vessels of war ventured into the harbor of New York they would be annihilated very quickly, not by our own war ships, but by small groups of courageous men with so called infernal machines of one kind or another.
-When this sort of thing can happen, and is always likely to occur, it means that the fighting ship of the type described is out of date.
-The modern battleship is constructed, so to speak, on a gunpowder basis; in the building of them no history you will see the skeletons of cause a bullet striking it will set it off many extinct animals which have by concussion. lived at va ious epochs of the earth's postulate to which ideas of war must surely perish. just what the character of the fighting | good thing.
+"In some such way as this, I think, he Maine was destroyed.
+I only cite the case to illustrate the case with which a mighty warship of this kind can be destroyed by 'wo or three determined men at 'a minimum' of cost. few dollars worth of high explosive will wipe out \$4,000,000 worth of machinery and several hundred lives.
+If half a dozen hostile vessels of war ventured into the harbor of New York they would be annihilated very quicky, not by our own war ships, but by small groups of courageous men with so called infernal machines of one kind or another.
+When this sort of thing can happen, and is always likely o occur, it means that the fighting thip of the type described is out of date.
+The modern battleship is constructed, so to speak, on a gunpowder basis; in the building of them no more account is taken of high exploives than if there were no such hings.
+But it is perfectly certain that the wars of the immediate future are to be prosecuted with high explo-